 Beef Bourguignon (Boeuf Bourguignon)

 The influence of French cuisine has always been very predominant in my culture.
-Although in Québec we have our own traditional recipes, it wasn’t uncommon to eat classic French dishes such as Escargot au Beurre à l’Ail (Garlic Butter), Pain au Chocolat, Vichyssoise, Chateaubriand, Coquilles Saint Jacques, Crêpes Suzette, Rillettes, Navarin d’Agneau, Chocolate Éclairs, Blanquette de Veau, Bourride, and so on…
+Although in Québec we have our own traditional recipes, it wasn’t uncommon to eat classic French dishes such as Escargot à la Bourguignonne 🐌, Pain au Chocolat, Vichyssoise, Chateaubriand, Coquilles Saint Jacques, Crêpes Suzette, Rillettes, Navarin d’Agneau, Chocolate Éclairs, Blanquette de Veau, Bourride, and so on…

-One dish my mother made every year that was well received with much enthusiasm was her Boeuf Bourguignon (Beef Bourguignon).
+One dish my mother made every year that was well received with much enthusiasm was her Boeuf Bourguignon.
 Oh my!
 The aroma floating in the air from the beautiful cubed beef cooked slowly for hours in a dark rich wine sauce with fresh herbs and spices, made everyone’s mouth water!
-In our family, we love to serve this scrumptious dish over creamy mashed potatoes with crusty bread…
+In our family, we love to serve this scrumptious dish over creamy mashed potatoes along with crusty bread spread with butter 🧈.

-Every year it seems that David and I entertain more and more.
-There are soooooo many recipes that I’ve created with or without his input and nonetheless I love to go back to my roots and serve what means the most to me… my family’s own traditions!
+Every year, it seems that David and I entertain more and more.
+There are soooooo many recipes that I’ve created and nonetheless, I love to go back to my roots and serve what means the most to me… my family’s traditional favorites!
 Growing up in the suburbs of Montréal, I had a pretty good life as a child.
 The only missing link was that we were so far away from the rest of our family.
 Both of my parents grew up in the region of Québec city.
-Back then, the 3 ½ hours of driving seemed like a 5 day trip.
+Back then, the 3 ½ hours of driving 🚗 seemed like a 5 day trip.
 For some reason, going to visit family was an adventure.
-When I was younger, I remember going often but as the years went by, we barely went there, therefore my brother and I never really connected with our cousins – we were the “outsiders”!
-Although some of them tried to bond a little over the years, the “deep” connection won’t ever be there… sad to say!
+When I was younger, I remember going often but as the years went by, we barely visited, therefore my brother and I never really connected with our cousins – we were the “outsiders”!
+Although some of them tried to bond a little over the years, a “deep” connection won’t ever be there… sad to say!

-My mother served this dish on very special occasions and the Holidays were one of them.
-One time, we went to Québec (okay it was Lévis which is on the South shore of the capital city) to visit the family.
-My grandmother Juliette (on my mother’s side) was an incredible cook as well as a talented musician and an extremely smart woman.
-She had us over for dinner and served her Boeuf Bourguignon (Beef Bourguignon).
+My mother served this dish on very special occasions and the Holidays 🎄 were one of them.
+One time, we went to Québec to visit the family.
+My grandmother Juliette on my mother’s side was an incredible cook as well as a talented musician and an extremely smart woman.
+She had us over for dinner and served her Beef Bourguignon.
 I was surprised about the taste as it was slightly different from my mother’s version.
-When I had a chance to ask my mother why hers was not quite like my grandmothers, she replied that hers needed a little improvement.
+When I had a chance to ask my mother why hers was not quite like my grandmothers, she replied that her moms needed a little improvement.
 Was she cocky?
-Maybe or maybe not, I did the same with her recipe… lol!
+Maybe or maybe not, I did the same with her recipe, lol!

 If you compare my recipe to my mother’s, many ingredients have been added.
-Now if you compare mine to my grandmother’s, it might be a little closer but at the same time pretty far apart when it comes to the ingredients.
-I believe the recipe hasn’t changed much until three generations ago – thanks to a few stubborn women who thought their way was the better way… mine included!
+Now if you compare mine to my grandmother’s 👵, it might be a little closer but at the same time pretty far apart when it comes to the ingredients.
+I believe the recipe hasn’t changed much until three generations ago – thanks to a few creative women who thought their recipe was the best… mine included!

-With a few changes (or maybe more than I think), here’s the Boeuf Bourguignon (Beef Bourguignon) recipe from my family’s ancestors who brought their culture to the “New World”.
-Leaving France and crossing the very big pond separating Europe and Canada, my ancestors brought something very important along with them… their traditions!
-Because of them, I’m sharing a part of “me” with you, somehow bringing my culture and traditions to you during this special time of year which is the Holidays!
-From the bottom of my heart, please let me pass on a very precious piece of me… my roots!
+With a few changes, here’s the Boeuf Bourguignon • Beef Bourguignon recipe from my family’s ancestors who brought their culture to the “New World” 🌎.
+Leaving France and crossing the big pond separating Europe and Canada, they brought something very important along with them… their traditions!
+Because of them, I’m sharing a part of me, somehow bringing my culture and traditions to you during this special time of year which is the Holidays!

 Lamb Chops with Balsamic & Red Wine Reduction